Integrability of boundary Liouville conformal field theory: Introduction and main results

 \subsection{The reflection coefficient}

 We explain here how the boundary two-point function $\overline{R}(\beta, \mu_1, \mu_2)$, also known as the reflection coefficient, provides a tail expansion result for one-dimensional Gaussian multiplicative chaos measures.
-A more detailed discussion of this phenomenon is provided in \cite{interval}.
+A more detailed discussion of this phenomenon is provided in \cite{interval}, see also \cite{DOZZ2} for the first probabilistic analysis of the reflection coefficient in the sphere case.
 We start by explaining how we can give a direct probabilistic definition to $\overline{R}(\beta, \mu_1, \mu_2)$ without using the limit of \eqref{cc4}.
-Following \cite{Mating} we use the standard radial decomposition of the covariance \eqref{covariance} of $X$ around the point $0$, i.e. we write for $ s \geq 0 $,
+Following \cite{Mating} we use the standard radial decomposition around the point $0$ of the covariance \eqref{covariance} of $X$ restricted to $(-1,1)$, i.e. we write for $ s \geq 0 $,

 where $B_s$ is a standard Brownian motion and $Y$ is an independent Gaussian process that can be defined on the whole plane with covariance given for $x, y \in \mathbb{C}$ by:

 We introduce for $\lambda>0$ the process that will be used in the definition below,